Stephen Sanchez: Career

+Sanchez made his debut at the Grand Ole Opry on April 11, 2026.
+He also performed at Capital's Summertime Ball 2026.

+In June 2026, Sanchez abruptly cancelled his Sing Love Again Tour as he was due to embark on its Australian leg.
+In a statement posted to his Instagram page, he apologized for the cancellation and announced he would go on hiatus, stating that the negative experience he had creating his album "ruined this music" for him so much that he "wanted to quit making music all together."
+Sanchez then expressed his frustration with the popular music industry at large, saying some of the music he heard had "disgusting, heavily pornographic lyrics, nothing driving people to do anything", which left him feeling "depressed as an artist".
+He also cited the need to "be on social media everyday" to maintain popularity as a reason for his hiatus.
+Sanchez ended the statement by saying he would return once he created a space to "make the art that I want to make and promote it in a way that feels restful for me."

 Style

 Sanchez's style on Angel Face is very reminiscent of music from the 1950s and 1960s, which is an era of music he has cited heavily influenced him from a young age.
 His song "Evangeline", released in 2023, contains a sample from Bobby Goldsboro's "Honey", released in 1968.
 His earlier EPs, What Was, Not Now and Easy On My Eyes, are more singer-songwriter, with a heavier emphasis on acoustic instruments than the 1950s/1960s rock of Angel Face.